-Chateau du Pic combines spectacular views, beautiful private grounds and a pool; it has a grand interior but is comfortable and cosy.
-It is as if you are in your own private kingdom up in the clouds but you are within walking distance of one of France’s most beautiful medieval villages, with its boulangerie, delicatessen, wine cave, restaurants, cafes and artisan shops.
+Chateau du Pic combines spectacular views, beautiful private grounds and a heated pool; despite its grand proportions it is comfortable and welcoming.
+It is as if you are in your own private kingdom up in the clouds but you are within walking distance of one of France’s most beautiful medieval villages, with its boulangerie, delicatessen, wine cave, restaurants, cafes and artisan shop.

 History

 Chateau du Pic shows all the Parisian influence of its creators.
 The frères Rouquet were local men who made their fortunes in Paris by founding and managing several of the new department stores.
 They had their new Chateau built in an idyllic spot overlooking the extraordinary village of Najac where they had been born and raised.
-The house was constructed around an iron frame because – it was said – they were friends of Gustav Eiffel.
-Who knows if that’s true, but it’s a nice story.
+It is said that the house was constructed around an iron frame because they were friends of Gustav Eiffel.
+Whether or not that’s true, it’s a great story.

 The view